hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 gseaplot(gseaGO, geneSetID = 'GO:0007423')
 ```
 There are other gene sets available for GSEA analysis in clusterProfiler (Disease Ontology, Reactome pathways, etc.).
-In addition, it is possible to supply your own gene set GMT file, such as a GMT for MSigDB using special clusterProfiler functions as shown below:
+In addition, it is possible to supply your own gene set GMT file, such as a GMT for MSigDB downloaded from the Broad Institute [website](http://software.broadinstitute.org/gsea/msigdb/collections.jsp) using special clusterProfiler functions as shown below:

 ```r
 # DO NOT RUN